tjdevries/nvim-langserver-shim/README.md

 # nvim-langserver-shim

+# NOTICE

+Hi everyone, Thanks for all the support this plugin has received.
+If you like it, consider giving feedback and/or help, patches and review to https://github.com/neovim/neovim/pull/6856 , where I'll be working on incorporating this into Neovim.

+Once that is merged, I'll probably just delete everything inside the repository (you can go back in history if you'd like it :) ) and point to Neovim's documentation.

+Thanks

+## Old info

 Shim for the language server protocol developed by Microsoft.
 The protocol can be found here: https://github.com/Microsoft/language-server-protocol

 ## Configuration